What You Need to Know About Wi-Fi Extenders

 Limit Screen Time

 For more information about how you can keep your family and your devices safe, contact Tuckersmith Communications.
-We do our best to keep our services safe and easy to use, and we will be happy to provide any advice to improve your home’s cybersecurity.
+We do our best to keep our services safe and easy to use.
+We will be happy to help you improve your home’s cybersecurity.

 blog TCC Mar 25, 2020

-Every device you add to your home Internet network takes a bite out of your bandwidth.
-If you’re reading the news on your tablet, you’re only taking a small bite.
-But if you’re streaming high-definition video, then you’re eating up a lot of bandwidth.
+Every device you add to your home internet network takes a bite out of your bandwidth.
+If you are reading the news on your tablet, you are only using a small portion of your bandwidth, but if you are streaming high-definition videos, then you are consuming a significant amount of bandwidth.

 Bandwidth is a term used to reference the rate of data transfer on a network or Internet connection, usually measured in megabits per second (Mbps).
-We’re here with some helpful tips on how to optimize your bandwidth usage.
+We have listed some helpful tips on how to optimize your bandwidth usage.

 Use A Wired Connection

-To get optimal speeds, a wired Ethernet connection is recommended.
-There are limitations with this, not all devices can support a wired connection and your devices must be close to your connection point (modem or router) to be wired.
+For optimal speeds, a wired ethernet connection is recommended.
+There are limitations with this, not all devices can support a wired connection.
+Plus, your devices must be close to your connection point (modem or router) to be wired.

-This form of connection is best for desktop computers, gaming consoles, or streaming devices that are going to stay in the same place.
+This form of connection is best for desktop computers, gaming consoles, or streaming devices that are in the same location.

 Manage Your Connections

 Most households are routinely streaming content.
 In fact, streaming now makes up the majority of web traffic in homes.
-Make sure your streaming applications aren’t streaming content that you aren’t watching as it will eat up a good portion of your bandwidth.
+Make sure your streaming applications aren’t streaming content that you aren’t watching as this can significantly consume your bandwidth.

-If you have a slower Internet connection, you may have to settle for lower quality videos that don’t require as much bandwidth.
+If you have a slower Internet connection, you may have to settle for lower quality videos that do not require as much bandwidth.
 If your current speeds are unable to support your streaming habits, it might be time to upgrade to a higher speed.
-We can help you with that, here.
-In most situations, we are able to do this remotely from our head office, same day.
+We can help you with that.
+In most situations, we are able to do this remotely from our head office on the same day.
+Contact us for more details.

 Adjust Your App Settings

-Mobile and desktop applications often run in the background of your device without the user even being aware.
-When an app does an automatic update or stays connected to the Internet, it’s taking a bite out of your home’s bandwidth.
+Mobile and desktop applications often run in the background of your device sometimes without the user even being aware of it.
+When an app does an automatic update or stays connected to the Internet, it consumes a portion of your home’s bandwidth.

 Reboot Your Modem & Router

 Periodically rebooting your modem and router will restart processes and clear memory cashes.
-Basically, you’re giving your modem and router a fresh start (like a good night’s sleep).
+Basically, you are giving your modem and router a fresh start.

 Manage Devices